 There is some question about whether the Zantac pills have NDMA in them.
-Or whether Zantac causes NDMA to develop in the person's body.
+Or whether the ingredient ranitidine causes NDMA to develop in the person’s body.
 Either way, this arguably qualifies as a design defect.

 3.2.
 Failure to warn

-Drug companies are obligated to warn physicians and consumers about their drugs' non-obvious dangers.
+Drug companies are obligated to warn physicians and consumers about their drugs’ non-obvious dangers and side effects.
 This way, people can make informed decisions about whether the drug is right for them.

 Zantac’s labeling did not mention NDMA or its carcinogenic risks.
 So arguably, the drug companies are liable for “failure to warn.”

 (States differ on “failure to warn” lawsuits.
 In some states, brand drug makers have a duty to warn generic drug users.
 In other states, brand drug makers do not have this duty.)